ratmach/AWSLambdaPromiseCascade/readme.md

     pass
 ```
 using `then()` multiple times allows for a promise to have multiple callbacks (invocation order is maintained)
+please note that callback are invoked asynchronously (as Events), meaning non-chained callbacks will execute at the same time
 #### lambda payload structure:
 ```json
 {"payload": {"payload passed to the promise": "in a form of a dictionary"},